Skip to content

 What It Does

-2. Prompts for template selection (if --template not provided)
+2. Prompts for template and edition selection (if not provided via flags)

 3. Creates project directory and generates all files